Friday, May 16, 2025

 SidebarDo you remember the perfume - "Evening in Paris" that came in a pretty, cobalt blue glass bottle?
 It was my favorite when I was a teenager - many, many years ago.
 So I had to look that up too ...
 Soir de Paris (Evening in Paris) is the most known fragrance by Bourjois, which was created by Ernest Beaux in 1928.
 It was discontinued in 1969, then reorchestrated and relaunched in 1992.
 (It probably doesn't smell the same...)

 These paintings are available in my eBay store.
-And as always, you can always purchase any of my work directly from me.
+And as always, you can always purchase any of my work directly from me if you prefer.

 For more info and to join - just click on Marla's link The Virtual Hike Painting Group .